ChaosDynamix/Arcadia/docs/06_boot/BOO2_lvm.md

 permalink: /boot/lvm/
 ---

-# Boot configuration for LVM
+# Boot setup for LVM
 {: .no_toc}

 ## Table of contents